roboogle/gtkmvc3/gtkmvco/docs/index.rst

 If there are no barriers among the logic and presentation layers, the well-known laziness of programmers wins the day.
 The ending result is a spaghetti code which is later very hard to get relieved of.

-gtkmvc plays a rule to help designers to correctly structure their applications, and to provide them with a easy, light, non-invasive and still high-level framework which in the end makes GUI programming an easier task.
+gtkmvc3 plays a rule to help designers to correctly structure their applications, and to provide them with a easy, light, non-invasive and still high-level framework which in the end makes GUI programming an easier task.

 Indices and tables